Top

 3. Tenure

-Tenure of investment grade bonds varies from a few months to 30 years.
-However, some bonds come with an option of early redemption after 3 to 7 years at a premature penalty, depending on the issuer.
+The tenure of these secure bond offerings varies from a few months to 30 years.
+However, depending on the issuer, some bonds offer an option of early redemption after 3 to 7 years at a premature penalty.

 • They are less risky than stock market investments.